 The rules around UK trusts are changing and many now need to be registered with HMRC to avoid penalties.

 In 2017, the government introduced the Trust Register to provide greater transparency around the ownership of assets and the individuals connected with trusts.
 Essentially, trusts that incurred a tax liability in the UK needed to be registered.
-Now new rules have come into force that mean more types of trusts now need to be registered by 1 September 2022.
+Now new rules have come into force that mean more types of trusts now need to be registered.